 September may signal the end of summer, but it's summer nonetheless—our favorite outdoor restaurants are still open and it's still acceptable to drink a mint julep.
 It's you last chance to go to a summer music festival before the weather takes a turn for the frigid, so take advantage of long afternoons at Riot Fest, North Coast Music Festival and Chicago Jazz Festival.
-There are plenty of concerts to enjoy as well, including Father John Misty at the Auditorium Theatre and Conor Oberst at the Riv.
+There are plenty of concerts to enjoy as well, including Father John Misty at the Auditorium Theatre and Broken Social Scene's triumphant return to the Aragon.
 Explore our picks of the top September concerts in Chicago.

 RECOMMENDED: Our complete calendar for concerts in Chicago